julienetie/jekyllhyde/readme.md

 - window.Object.assign

 The script options are defined in jekyllhyde.js and may require some basic DOM manipulation.
-The script is loaded asynchronously. currently jekyllhyde only supports one script.
+The script is loaded asynchronously.

 ### Options
 - Define cache invalidation hash